mcdougallab/modeldb/README.md

   - This is separate from apache, which is also running and can later be connected to your django system.

 ## Deployment hints
+- If you're deploying on bitnami's django stack, see their instructions at: https://docs.bitnami.com/virtual-machine/infrastructure/django/get-started/deploy-django-project/
 - be sure to turn off debugging in the settings file
 - the sqlite3 database needs to be writeable and it needs to be in a folder that's writeable (so not in a path that hosts the website code)
   (e.g. you might put it in /home/bitnami/db/ and modify settings.py accordingly)